engina/the-internet-book/README.md

 Imagine you have two documents that you want to send.
 One is to Jane and the other one is to John.
 Both **Jane** and **John** works at **Acme Corp**.
 Jane works at in the **Human Resources** department and John works in the **Sales Department**.

 The well organized person you are.
 You prepare a big envelop that is addressed to Acme Corp.
 Then you prepare two smaller envelopes addressed to Human Resources and Sales respectively.
-Then you write down who is the documents addressed to on top of each one of them.
+Then you write down who is the documents addressed to on top of each document.

 So you have one big envelop that has two smaller envelopes, each having one document in them.